PassEntry/android-coding-test/README.md

 ## Mock API

 We've included a mock HTTP API for you to integrate the application with.
-This section contains the instructions on how to run the API on your machine, as well as the documentation of the endpoints.

 Please integrate with the API as is - we do not expect you to make any changes to the API itself.

 ### Valid user credentials

-The API has been pre-configured to accept only one username and password:
+The API has been pre-configured to accept **only one username and password**:

 - username: hello@passentry.com
 - password: securepass

+Sending these to the `/login` endpoint should result in success.
+Any other credentials will be rejected as invalid.

 ### How to run the mock HTTP API